-Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection will consist of the addition of a third eastbound left-turn lane.
+Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection will consist of the addition of a third eastbound left-turn lane on Central Expressway.
 The implementation of this improvement will improve intersection level of service to LOS E.